bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 This page documents the current and known upcoming maintenance windows.

+## Slurm upgrade, August 6, 2021

+We upgrade from `20.11.2` to `20.11.8` which contains some fixes for bugs that our users actually stumbled over.
+The change should be non-intrusive as it's only a patch-level update.

 ## Networking hardware exchange, August 3, 2021

 Following servers won't be reachable: